1983 Arizona copper mine strike: Hiring replacement workers

-On August 5, Phelps Dodge announced that they would begin hiring permanent replacement workers for the Morenci Mine.
-The company took out large employment ads for new workers in the Tucson and Phoenix newspapers, advertising that the average annual wage for its employees was $26,200, plus what it calculated as $10,500 in benefits.
-Many people considered this an attractive wage, and that had an effect in curbing sympathy for the strikers.
-But the advertisements also greatly increased the anger of the strikers, who now faced permanent loss of their jobs.
+On August 5, Phelps Dodge announced it they would begin hiring permanent replacement workers for the Morenci Mine.
+The company took out large employment ads for new workers in the Tucson and Phoenix newspapers and advertised that the average annual wage for its employees was $26,200, plus what it calculated as $10,500 in benefits.
+Many people considered that an attractive wage, which had an effect in curbing sympathy for the strikers.
+However, the advertisements also greatly increased the anger of the strikers, who now faced permanent loss of their jobs.
 The company offered new workers virtually the same deal it had offered the unions, which had turned them down.
 Instead of an annual cost of living raise pegged to inflation, Phelps Dodge offered an annual wage review pinned to the price of copper.
 If copper increased, employees would receive a raise.
-They offered new workers $7.00 an hour instead of over $9.00.
-Instead of offering free doctor visits in the company hospital, they began to require a $5.00 co-pay.
-The union leaders turned this down, but hundreds of workers from Tucson and Phoenix accepted it.
+It offered new workers $7.00 an hour instead of over $9.00.
+Instead of offering free doctor visits in the company hospital, they began to require a $5.00 copayment.
+The union leaders turned that down, but hundreds of workers from Tucson and Phoenix accepted it.
 Eventually, many of the union workers went back to work as well.

 Tensions grew as Phelps Dodge prepared to bring in permanent replacements.
-On August 8, Arizona governor Bruce Babbitt flew to Morenci, and got Phelps Dodge to agree on a ten-day freeze on hiring replacement workers.
+On August 8, Arizona Governor Bruce Babbitt flew to Morenci and got Phelps Dodge to agree on a ten-day freeze on hiring replacement workers.
 Babbitt flew back to Phoenix believing that he had averted violence.